andreasdominik/HermesMQTT.jl/docs/src/makeskill.md

 The generator asks you to enter
 + the skill name,
 + one by one the intent names for the skill,
-+ for each intent, the nedded slot names.
++ for each intent, the needed slot names.

 The generated skill is functional out of the box.
 When the HermesMQTT-framework is restarted, it will load the new skill.